-Sautéed Garlic Green Beans are a healthy, easy to prepare vegetable side dish ready in under 15 minutes.
-Fresh green beans are tossed with olive oil and savory garlic then ready to be enjoyed year round or at the holidays.
+Sautéed Garlic Green Beans is healthy, easy vegetable side dish ready in under 15 minutes.
+Fresh green beans are tossed with olive oil and savory garlic, then ready to be enjoyed year round or at Holidays.

-These garlic green beans will change your perspective on bland string beans.
-Perfectly cooked until firm, then quickly sauteed with lots of garlic in butter or olive oil- they are slightly crisp with so much flavor!
+This easy garlic green beans recipe will change your perspective on bland string beans.
+Perfectly cooked until firm but tender string beans, then quickly sauteed with lots of garlic in butter or olive oil, they are slightly crisp with so much flavor!

-- Simple ingredients: 5 ingredients plus water is all you need for these sautéed green beans.
+- Simple ingredients: 5 ingredients plus water is all you need for these green beans with garlic.

 - So much flavor: Quickly cooked garlic adds sharp flavor to otherwise bland green beans.

-- Versatile: Enjoy these green beans year round with a roast, lasagna or grilled salmon.
+- Versatile: Enjoy these green beans year round whether with a sirloin tip roast, Instant Pot lasagna or grilled salmon.

-- Green beans: You can use fresh or frozen green beans.
+- Green beans: You can use fresh green beans or frozen green beans.

-- Garlic: Garlic is the all star ingredient in this garlic green beans recipe.
-And you know how much I love garlic- it’s my secret ingredient finisher in many soup and stew recipes!
+- Garlic: Fresh garlic is the all star ingredient in this garlic green beans recipe.
+I don’t recommend to use garlic powder.

-- Olive oil/butter: Extra virgin olive oil will add a light nutty undertone to the beans, whereas butter is creamier and sweeter and will result in perfect garlic butter green beans.
+- Olive oil or butter: Extra virgin olive oil will add a light nutty undertone to the beans, whereas butter is creamier and sweeter and will result in perfect garlic butter green beans.

 - Salt and pepper: To season and taste.